 Your treatment is based on what your ophthalmologist sees in your eyes.
 Treatment options may include:

 Controlling your blood sugar and blood pressure can stop vision loss.
 Carefully follow the diet your nutritionist has recommended.
 Take the medicine your diabetes doctor prescribed for you.
 Sometimes, good sugar control can even bring some of your vision back.
 Controlling your blood pressure keeps your eye’s blood vessels healthy.

-One type of medication is called “anti-VEGF” medication.
-This helps to reduce swelling of the macula, slowing vision loss and perhaps improving vision.
+One type of medication is called anti-VEGF medication.
+These include Avastin, Eylea, and Lucentis.
+Anti-VEGF medication helps to reduce swelling of the macula, slowing vision loss and perhaps improving vision.
 This drug is given by injections (shots) in the eye.
 Steroid medicine is another option to reduce macular swelling.
 This is also given as injections in the eye.
 Your doctor will recommend how many medication injections you will need over time.

 Laser surgery might be used to help seal off leaking blood vessels.
 This can reduce swelling of the retina.
 Laser surgery can also help shrink blood vessels and prevent them from growing again.
 Sometimes more than one treatment is needed.